instedd/misalud/README.md

 ## Development setup

-Instructions for setting up a develipment environment.
+Instructions for setting up a development environment.

 1. Install ruby 2.4.0.
 If using rbenv, run:
     ```bash